Aaliyah: Legacy

-There has been continuing belief that Aaliyah would have achieved greater career success had it not been for her death.
+There is a common belief that Aaliyah would have achieved greater career success had it not been for her death.
 Emil Wilbekin mentioned the deaths of The Notorious B.I.G. and Tupac Shakur in conjunction with hers and added: "Her just-released third album and scheduled role in a sequel to The Matrix could have made her another Janet Jackson or Whitney Houston".
-Director of Queen of the Damned Michael Rymer said of Aaliyah, "God, that girl could have gone so far" and spoke of her having "such a clarity about what she wanted.
+Director of Queen of the Damned Michael Rymer said of Aaliyah, "god, that girl could have gone so far" and spoke of her having "such a clarity about what she wanted.
 Nothing was gonna step in her way.
 No ego, no nervousness, no manipulation.
 There was nothing to stop her."

-On July 18, 2014, it was announced that Alexandra Shipp replaced Zendaya for the role of Aaliyah for the Lifetime TV biopic movie Aaliyah: The Princess of R&B, which premiered on November 15, 2014.
-Zendaya drew criticism because people felt that she was too light skinned and did not greatly resemble Aaliyah.
+On July 18, 2014, it was announced that Alexandra Shipp would replace Zendaya for the role of Aaliyah for the Lifetime TV biopic movie Aaliyah: The Princess of R&B, which premiered on November 15, 2014.
+Zendaya drew criticism because people felt that she was too light-skinned and did not greatly resemble Aaliyah.
 She voiced her strong respect for Aaliyah before dropping out of the project.
 She explained her choice to withdraw from the film in videos on Instagram.
-Aaliyah's family has been vocal in their disapproving of the film.
-Her cousin Jomo Hankerson stated the family would prefer a "major studio release along the lines" of What's Love Got to Do with It, the biopic based on the life of Tina Turner.
-Aaliyah's family has consulted a lawyer to stop Lifetime from using "any of the music, or any of the photographs and videos" they own and Jomo Hankerson claimed the TV network "didn't reach out."
+Aaliyah's family has been vocal in their disapproval of the film.
+Her cousin Jomo Hankerson stated that the family would prefer a "major studio release along the lines" of What's Love Got to Do with It, a biopic based on the life of Tina Turner.
+Aaliyah's family consulted a lawyer to stop Lifetime from using "any of the music, or any of the photographs and videos" they own, and Hankerson claimed that the TV network "didn't reach out."
 On August 9, 2014, it was announced that Chattrisse Dolabaille and Izaak Smith had been cast as Aaliyah's collaborators Missy Elliott and Timbaland.
-Dolabaille and Smith both received criticism for their appearances in comparison with that of Missy Elliot and Timbaland.
+Dolabaille and Smith both received criticism for their appearances in comparison with that of Missy Elliott and Timbaland.
 Despite negative reviews, the film's premiere drew 3.2 million viewers, becoming the second highest rated television movie of 2014.